sliwkr/notes/Robert_C_Martin_The_Clean_Coder.md

 * Business view estimates as commitment wheras developers tend to view them as guesses
 * Professionals do not make commitments unless they *know* they can achieve them.
 Don't make promises you can't keep
 * There's no secret skill to estimation
-* Estimate is not a number - it's a propability distribution (days * percent)
+* Estimate is not a number - it's a probability distribution (days * percent)
-* PERT's Trivariage analysis: Optimistic, Nominal(most propable) and Pessimistic estimate
+* PERT's Trivariage analysis: Optimistic, Nominal(most probable) and Pessimistic estimate
 	* time it'll take t = (O + 4N + P)/6
 		* more tasks: sum all the times
 	* standard deviation d = (P - O)/6